Interacting Edge States of Fermionic Symmetry-Protected Topological Phases in Two Dimensions: Phase Diagram: Ising analysis

 $t<0$ means we are in a staggered anti-ferromagnetic phase; site $i$ will anti-align with site $i+2$.
 Thus we expect that the translation symmetry is broken spontaneously.

 Our ground state space will be constructed from the states

-The BC-Parity relationship can be used to quickly read off the ground state.
+Here $\ket{\uparrow}$/$\ket{\downarrow}$ is the eigenstate of $\tau^x$ with eigenvalue $+/-$.
+The BC-parity relationship can be used to quickly read off the ground state.
 Note that $P=\prod_i \sigma^z_i$ which, in the $x$-basis just flips the spin at every site.
 Since parity is a good quantum number, we have a $d=2$ ground state space: with basis with parity eigenvalue $- 1$.
 Now lets compute expectation values of our order parameter.
 In the ground states, we find

 Since $\tilde{\sigma}^x_i\sigma_i^x$ is odd under $T_r$, the TR symmetry is spontaneously broken.
-From Eq. \eqref{eqn:order} it is also clear that $T_t$ is broken Therefore, both $T_t$ and $T_r$ are broken, while their product, $T_tT_r$, is not.
+From Eq. \eqref{eqn:order} it is also clear that $T_t$ is broken.
+Therefore, both $T_t$ and $T_r$ are broken, while their product, $T_tT_r$, is preserved.

 Here we are in a staggered ferromagnetic phase.
 A basis for our ground state, which must have $P=-1$, is

 and we see

 suggesting $T_t$ is not broken, as one expects.